 PCB data uploaded and full analysis is completed.

-Buildup Editor without Data or Data uploaded with Basic Analysis
+Buildup Editor No Data or with Basic Analysis

 Material – for selecting the number of layers, base material and board thickness etc.